As I work on changes with this blog one thing I realized I had to change related to the very first series I created on my blog. Dream Experience.

 - Using Biblical symbols out of the context of scripture and applying it to our dreams to warn others is not instructed for Christians in the New Testament.
 All we need to do is look at what scripture says to warn others, we do not need other sources like our dreams.

-- There is no promise or guarantee something we EXPERIENCE is of God and we MUST not rely on our emotions and experiences over the truth of scripture.
+- There is no promise or guarantee something we EXPERIENCE is of God outside of scripture and we MUST not rely on our emotions and experiences over the truth of scripture.

 - It’s still okay to discuss dreams with people for regular discussion.
 It’s okay for dreams to inspire.
 It’s definitely okay to go to scripture to look up things we dreamed and see what scripture says (not to interpret).
-But it’s not okay to put merit in our dreams and then try to draw others to our dreams and (possibly) claim that God gave us this.
+But we need to be careful about what we are putting the spotlight on.

 Symbols and descriptions are things that people eat up more than scripture.

 I thought I was helping, but instead, I turned eyes away from the point of scripture to something else because that was more “interesting.”
-For many years, I tried to defend dreams related to spiritual topics, but again, we don’t need anything else except the truth of Jesus and that’s found in the word of God.
+For many years, I tried to defend dreams related to spiritual topics, but again, we only need the word of God.
 Dreams add nothing, and if they add to scripture (and we claim it to others), then we are in danger of hellfire.
 (Revelation 22:18-19)